 This was my training field.
 Our late night conversations helped me organize my thoughts, clarify my arguments and define sources for the information I was lacking.
 Add to this a life time in accounting, financial analysis, and business modeling, and you have a person that loves to take things apart and see how they should fit together.
 I only wish I had managed to start my writing career before I lost my most avid supporter.
 I still hear him, though.
 Each paragraph I write stares back at me with similar questions, “Does this really make sense?”
 “Have you considered this?”
 “You’ve wandered a bit here and your metaphor has a severe limp.”
 Which causes me to dig a bit deeper.
 It is my sincere hope that the process develops a work that is informative and helpful; now and with future publications.

 This page is meant to help track of the progress of Redefining Job and the Conundrum of Suffering.
 Some of my blog posts refer to the work.
 I have created a category, My Journey With Job, which groups them together.
 I thought it would be helpful here to provide an outline of what the book will look like.
 It contains a bibliography of ancient and modern references.
-With some help, I hope to include maps that illustrate for the reader what the areas described may have looked like during the time of the narrative.
-It isn’t just about Biblical scenes, I wanted to show where the Medieval commentators lived and how their location may have influenced their writings.
+I have also engaged a cartographer, Julie Witmer, to help illustrate portions of text, such as the ancient world of Job and his much later author.
+It isn’t just about Biblical scenes, I wanted to show where the commentators who are cited lived and how their home and travels may have influenced their writings.

 Last, but not least, is how the content of the text is arranged.
 Here, then, is the Table of Contents.

 Part I: Nuts and Bolts